joschu/trajopt/doc/tutorial.rst

 The following script will plan to get the right arm to a joint-space target.
 It is assumed that the robot's current state is the start state, so make sure you set the robots DOFs appropriately.

+The optimization will go very fast (the main waiting time is from loading the robot files).
+To see the optimization in action, run the script with the option ``--interactive=True``.
-The optimization will pause at every iteration and plot the current trajectory.
-Press 'p' to un-pause.
-To disable plotting and pausing, change the statement to :code:`trajoptpy.SetInteractive(False)`.
+The optimization will pause at every iteration and plot the current trajectory and contacts.
+Press 'p' to unpause and continue.

 .. literalinclude:: ../python_examples/arm_to_joint_target.py

-Every problem description contains four sections: basic_info, costs, constraints, and init_info.
-(TODO: describe the syntax).
+Every problem description contains four sections: basic_info, costs, constraints, and init_info (i.e., initialization info).

 Here, there are two cost components: joint-space velocity, and the collision penalty.
 There is one constraint: the final joint state.
-(TODO: explain the parameters)

 Let's inspect the terminal output after running the script.
 The following lines should appear at the end of the output.